ankitects/anki-manual/src/searching.md

 - Search terms are separated by spaces.

-- When multiple search terms are provided, Anki looks for notes that match all of the terms - an implicit "and" is inserted between each term.
-On Anki 2.1.24+, AnkiMobile 2.0.60+, and AnkiDroid 2.17+ you can be explicit if you like ("dog and cat" is the same as "dog cat"), but older Anki versions will treat "and" as just another word to search for.
+- When multiple search terms are provided, Anki looks for notes that match all of the terms - an implicit `and` is inserted between each term.
+On Anki 2.1.24+, AnkiMobile 2.0.60+, and AnkiDroid 2.17+ you can be explicit if you like (`dog and cat` is the same as `dog cat`), but older Anki versions will treat `and` as just another word to search for.

-- You can use "or" if you only need one of the terms to match.
+- You can use `or` if you only need one of the terms to match.

-- You can prepend a minus sign to a term to find notes that don’t match the term.
+- You can prepend a minus sign (`-`) to a term to find notes that don’t match the term.

-- You can group search terms by placing them in parentheses, as in the "dog (cat or mouse)" example.
+- You can group search terms by placing them in parentheses, as in the `dog (cat or mouse)` example.
 This becomes important when combining OR and AND searches — in the example, with the parentheses, it matches either "dog cat" or "dog mouse", whereas without them it would match either "dog and cat" or "mouse".

 - Anki is only able to search within formatting in the [sort field](editing.md#customizing-fields) you’ve configured.
 For example, if you add
-  "**exa**mple" to one of your fields, with the "exa" part in bold, this will not be matched when searching for "example" unless that field is the sort field.
+  "**exa**mple" to one of your fields, with the "exa" part in bold, this will not be matched when searching for `example` unless that field is the sort field.
 If a word is not formatted, or the formatting does not change in the middle of the word, then Anki will be able to find it in any field.